Rotator cuff tear: Surgery

 Repair of a complete, full-thickness tear involves tissue suture.
-The method currently in favor is to place an anchor in the bone at the natural attachment site, with resuture of torn tendon to the anchor.
+The method currently in favor is to place an anchor in the bone at the natural attachment site, with resuture of the torn tendon to the anchor.
 If tissue quality is poor, mesh (collagen, Artelon, or other degradable material) may be used to reinforce the repair.
 Repair can be performed through an open incision, again requiring detachment of a portion of the deltoid, while a mini-open technique approaches the tear through a deltoid-splitting approach.
-The latter may cause less injury to muscle and produce better results.
+The latter may cause less injury to the muscle and produce better results.
 Contemporary techniques now use an all arthroscopic approach.

 Recovery can take as long as three–six months, with a sling being worn for the first one–six weeks.
 In the case of partial thickness tears, if surgery is undertaken, tear completion (converting the partial tear to a full tear) and then repair, is associated with better early outcomes than transtendinous repairs (where the intact fibres are preserved) and no difference in failure rates.

 Biceps tenotomy and tenodesis are often performed concomitantly with rotator cuff repair or as separate procedures, and can also cause shoulder pain.
-Tenodesis, which may be performed as an arthroscopic or open procedure, generally restores pain free motion it the biceps tendon, or attached portion of the labrum, but can cause pain.
-Tenotomy is a shorter surgery requiring less rehabilitation, that is more often performed in older patients, though after surgery there can be a cosmetic 'popeye sign' visible in thin arms.
+Tenodesis, which may be performed as an arthroscopic or open procedure, generally restores pain-free motion in the biceps tendon, or attached portion of the labrum, but can cause pain.
+Tenotomy is a shorter surgery requiring less rehabilitation, which is more often performed in older patients, though after surgery, there can be a cosmetic 'popeye sign' visible in thin arms.

 In a small minority of cases where extensive arthritis has developed, an option is shoulder joint replacement (arthroplasty).
-Specifically, this is a reverse shoulder replacement, a more constrained form of shoulder arthroplasty that allows the shoulder to function well even in the presence of large full thickness rotator cuff tears.
+Specifically, this is a reverse shoulder replacement, a more constrained form of shoulder arthroplasty that allows the shoulder to function well even in the presence of large full-thickness rotator cuff tears.

 Shoulder Replacement

-The latest systematic reviews suggests (with low quality evidence) that total shoulder arthroplasty does not provide important benefits over hemiarthroplasty for glenohumeral osteoarthritis and rotator cuff tears.
+The latest systematic reviews suggest (with low-quality evidence) that total shoulder arthroplasty does not provide important benefits over hemiarthroplasty for glenohumeral osteoarthritis and rotator cuff tears.
 It highlighted the current lack of high-quality evidence and need for randomized controlled trials.